-American baccalaureate degrees, RTS recognizes all schools accredited by "regional" accreditors (e.g., Southern Association of Colleges and Schools).
+Degree Requirements for Admissions.
+For American baccalaureate degrees, RTS recognizes all schools accredited by "regional" accreditors (e.g., Southern Association of Colleges and Schools).
 For North American master's level degrees, RTS recognizes all schools accredited by the Association of Theological Schools.
-Concerning foreign equivalency and other "unaccredited" American schools, all degrees are considered on a case-by-case basis.
+Concerning foreign equivalency and other "unaccredited" American schools, all degrees are considered on a case-bycase basis.
 RTS has a process to evaluate these schools that are not currently accredited to ensure educational equivalency.
 In these cases, the primary criterion is general compatibility with the standards of the Southern Association of Colleges and Schools and the Association of Theological Schools.

-INTERNATIONAL STUDENTS.
+International Students.
 All international students must establish English language proficiency.
 All applicants whose first language is not English must normally demonstrate English proficiency by taking the "Test of English as a Foreign Language" (TOEFL).
 Though there are three different forms of the TOEFL exam, the internet based (iBT) TOEFL exam is the only form accepted by RTS.
-To be considered for admission to the MDiv or MA degree programs, applicants must have a total score of 84 or higher, with scores no lower than 21 on the four components of the exam (reading, listening, speaking, and writing).
-To be considered for admission to the MAC or DMin degree programs, applicants must have a minimum total score of 100, with scores no lower than 25 on each of the components (reading, listening, speaking, and writing).
+To be considered for admission to the M.Div. or MA degree programs, applicants must have a total score of 84 or higher, with scores no lower than 21 on the four components of the exam

+(reading, listening, speaking, and writing).
+To be considered for admission to the M.A.C. or D.Min. degree programs, applicants must have a minimum total score of 100, with scores no lower than 25 on each of the components (reading, listening, speaking, and writing).
-International students are legally required to be full-time students (12 credit hours per fall and spring semesters).
-Standard admission policies apply.

 As required, all transcripts from international colleges and universities must ordinarily be submitted for evaluation to a member organization of one of the two national associations of credential evaluation services (National Association of Credential Evaluation Services [NACES] or Association of International Credentials Evaluators [AICE]).
-Students should request the course-by-course report and specifically request that they include the language of instruction on the report.
+Students should request the course-bycourse report and specifically request that they include the language of instruction on the report.
 Please contact the admissions office to receive a list of these member organizations.